keonik/dev-portfolio/content/blog/creating-graphql-api-using-rest-api.md

 #### apollo-server

-Used to spin up an express server
+Used to spin up an express server.

 #### apollo-datasource-rest

-Used to take advantage of caching and other class-based inheritance around REST sources
+Used to take advantage of caching and other class-based inheritance around REST sources.

 #### dotenv

-Used to pass in environment variables
+Used to pass in environment variables.

 #### nodemon

-Used in development mode so you don't need to restart your app every time there is a file change
+Used in development mode so you don't need to restart your app every time there is a file change.

 ### Create a Hello World Schema

-This schema file will be where we define what we can do with our GraphQL API
+This schema file will be where we define what we can do with our GraphQL API.

 ```bash
 touch src/schema.js